 Applying to be a driver for Uber is as easy as visiting their website to fill out any applicable forms and submitting to a criminal background check and vehicle inspection.
-And since the company is currently in growth mode, they are even offering sign-up bonuses of $100 to new drivers who complete at least 20 rides.
+And since the company is currently in growth mode, they occasionally offer sign-up bonuses of up to $100 for new drivers who complete at least 20 rides.

 And just because you don’t live in a huge or tech-savvy city like San Francisco, New York, or Las Vegas, don’t think you can’t drive for Uber.
 The company is currently expanding globally and actively trying to spread its reach into markets of every shape and size.